david-sulton/tryhackme/credharvesting.md

 ## Task 6 Windows Credential Manager

-This task introduces the Windows Credential Manager and discusses the technique used for dumping system credentials by exploiting it.

-What is Credentials Manager?

 Credential Manager is a Windows feature that stores logon-sensitive information for websites, applications, and networks.
 It contains login credentials such as usernames, passwords, and internet addresses.
 There are four credential categories:

     Web credentials contain authentication details stored in Internet browsers or other applications.